viboverse/functional-programming-jamk/materials/03-elixir-introducton.md

     drive(User.get("John Doe"))
     #=> Fails if the user is under 16

 Elixir relies heavily on those features to ensure your software is working under the expected constraints.
-And when it is not, don't worry, supervisors have your back!
+And when it is not, don't worry, supervisors have your back.

 &nbsp;